fal-ai/dbt-fal/README.md

   </a>
 </p>

+# 🌅 Sunset Announcement

+As of April 2024, **dbt-fal** has been officially sunsetted.
+This decision was made after careful consideration, and we want to extend our sincerest gratitude to all our users and contributors who have been part of this journey.
+While it's always tough to say goodbye, we're proud of what we've accomplished together.

+## ❗ What Does This Mean?

+- **No Further Development:** The project will no longer receive updates or new features.
+- **Security Vulnerabilities:** We will not be addressing new security vulnerabilities after April 8 2024.
+We advise users to consider this when deciding to continue the use of the project.
+- **Archival:** The repository will be archived, making it read-only.
+While the code will remain accessible for educational and historical purposes, we encourage users to fork the repository if they wish to continue development on their own.

+## 💬 FAQ

+### Can I still use dbt-fal?
+Yes, the project will remain available for use, but please be aware that no new updates or security patches will be provided moving forward.

+### What are some alternatives to dbt-fal?
+Unfortunately, none that we are aware of.

+### I have more questions.
+Who can I talk to?
+Please feel free to contact us on our [discord](https://fal.ai/).

+## 🙌 Special Thanks
+We want to take a moment to thank everyone who contributed to dbt-fal, from our amazing contributors and users to anyone who spread the word about our project.
+Your support was invaluable.

 # Introduction - 📖 [README](./projects/adapter)

 The dbt-fal ecosystem has two main components: The command line and the adapter.